pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_delete_computed_c-seq_complex.md

 ## Todos triggered

-- computed property access of an ident where the property ident is not recorded;
+- (todo) computed property access of an ident where the property ident is not recorded;

 ## Globals